OmniMAE: Single Model Masked Pretraining on Images and Videos: Experiments

 { \bf Reduced compute due to extreme masking.} Our models trained with 90\% masking on images and 95\% masking on videos yield good performance, while being trained with just 19 and 78 unmasked image and video patches respectively, for a patch size of $2\!\times\!16\!\times\!16$.
 As we follow~\cite{he2021masked} and only pass unmasked patches to the encoder and have a lightweight decoder, extreme masking leads to a dramatically lower computational cost for training the encoder, and consequently the model as a whole.
 Compared to using all the patches, our masked autoencoder uses $5.9\times$ and $7.8\times$ fewer FLOPS for \vitB on images and videos respectively, $7.1\times$ and $11.6\times$ for \vitL, and $7.2\times$ and $11.3\times$ for \vitH.
-Compared to MAE, on \vitB, \vitL and \vitH, our higher masking leads to $1.8\times$, $2.0\times$ and $2.0\times$ fewer FLOPS on images, and compared to \videomae, it leads to $1.3\times$, $1.5\times$ and $1.4\times$ fewer FLOPS on videos.
-Given the compute savings and strong performance, we choose 90\% and 95\% masking for images and videos respectively for our final models.
+Compared to MAE, on \vitB, \vitL and \vitH, our higher masking leads to $1.8\times$, $2.0\times$ and $2.0\times$ fewer FLOPS on images.
+On videos, compared to some concurrent works~\cite{tong2022videomae,feichtenhofer2022masked} that use 90\% masking, we obtain $1.3\times$, $1.5\times$ and $1.4\times$ fewer FLOPS for \vitB/L/H. Given the compute savings and strong performance, we choose 90\% and 95\% masking for images and videos respectively for our final models.

 { \bf Type of masking.} We study the effect of the type of masking used in training our models.
 The different types of masking are illustrated in~\cref{fig:masking_types}.
 We experiment with Random masking which masks patches in the image or video randomly.
 For videos, we experiment with two types of masking that exploit the temporal structure.
 In Tube masking, we mask random patches at the same spatial location across all the frames.
 In Causal masking, we use a raster order masking, akin to generative image models~\cite{chen2020generative,parmar2018image}, \ie the patches in the top-left of the image, and earlier frames of the video, are kept while the rest are masked.
 Finally, in Frame masking, we randomly mask some frames in the video, while keeping all patches from the unmasked frames.
 As seen in~\cref{tab:ablations_masking_type}, Random and Tube masking perform comparably well on both image and video tasks.
 We find that in case of Causal masking, the prediction task becomes exceedingly tough due to the uncertainity of the future, and in case of Frame masking, it becomes relatively easy due to the high redundancy of pixel values across frames.
 Hence in both these cases, the representation learned does not perform as well on video recognition tasks.
 Given the simplicity of random masking, we use that for both modalities.